ni/grpc-labview/README.md

 ![Generated Project](docs/images/generated-project.png "Generated Project")

+### There are two ways to implement the server from the generated code.

+* You can implement a `synchronous` server where all of the RPC methods are handled by a single event structure in 'Start Sync.vi`
+* You can implement an `asynchronus` server where each RPC method is handled by a corresponding LabVIEW Class method

+### Async Server Implementation

 Each method contains an event structure that registers for a event that is sent when the RPC call is received:

 ![RPC Implementation](docs/images/rpc-method.png "Method Implementation")